pingcap/docs/tiup/tiup-component-cluster-check.md

 ### --apply

 - Attempts to automatically repair the failed check items.
-Currently, tiup-cluster only attempts to repair the following:
+Currently, tiup-cluster only attempts to repair the following check items:
     - SELinux
     - firewall
     - irqbalance